htmlprogrammist/Expense/README.md

 # Description
 In this project I demonstrated the knowledge of:
 - UIKit
-- MVVM + RxSwift
+- MVP + Coordinator
 - Core Data & CloudKit
 - CoreAnimation
 - Push-notifications
 - Working with `.csv` format
-- Testing (Unit/UI) with RxTest
+- Testing (Unit/UI) with XCTest framework

 # Requirements
 - The interface is drawn in UIKit
 - The app looks correct for iPhone SE (1st gen.) and above
-- The application must be written using an architectural pattern MVVM with RxSwift
+- The application must be written using an architectural pattern MVP
-- To cover the code with tests, you must use RxTest.
+- To cover the code with tests, you must use XCTest.
 Tests should cover at least half of the written code
 - For permanent data storage, you need to use Core Data
 - No storyboard or Xib is allowed
 - The project should use the [SwiftLint](https://github.com/realm/SwiftLint) linter